sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

     }
     ```

-* In the database Docker ENTRYPOINT script "docker-database-init.sh", the namespaceID {NS} is used to generate the database_config.json file and save it in the "working redis directory" /var/run/redis{NS}/sonic-db/.
+* In the database Docker ENTRYPOINT script "docker-database-init.sh", the database_config.json file is generated using the above j2 template and saved into the "working redis directory" /var/run/redis{NS}/sonic-db/.

 * The users can specify a customized database startup config, for which they need to create a database_config{NS}.json file in /etc/sonic/ directory. {NS} would be the namespace ID.
 If this file is present, it would be copied to /var/run/redis{NS}/sonic-db/ instead of generating it from j2 template.